NewsThink.org

 Amen to that.
 I've had conversations with Christians who knew less about the teachings of the Bible than I do.
 I have my Catholic School education and a non-right-wing Evangelical friend to thank for that.

 Oh, and what's up with the millionaire right-wing preachers pushing the prosperity gospel narrative?
-Is there anything more antithetical with Bible teachings?
+Is there anything more antithetical with Biblical teachings?

 Sources